 During my 30 years in teaching, I loved to write stories, plays and musicals for children.
 My audience was enthusiastic and unfailingly appreciative.
 Unfortunately, as a headteacher, I was also required to write long, tedious documents for school inspectors.
 I don’t remember quite the same enthusiasm or thanks when I produced these works of fiction.

 Although reluctant to leave the Ribble Valley village school where I was headteacher for 11 years, I was delighted to find space in my life for some real writing.

 I am pleased to have been shortlisted and placed in a number of competitions, including Flash 500, TSS and the Bath Short Story Award 2017.

 To date, there are two novels.
 ‘Walking Apart’ is set in the beautiful Ribble Valley, where I have lived for most of my life.
 It explores the relationship between David and Helen, who are in their mid-fifties.
 I give no apology for using Helen as a voice for some of my feelings about primary education.
 Teaching is an art, not a tick-box exercise, as she tries to explain to a young teacher.

-‘Holding on Letting go’ is due to be published by the end of 2018.
-It is set in France and explores some of the issues facing an ex-pat family through their relationships and their experience of living and working in France.
+‘Holding on Letting go’ was published in 2018.
+It is set in the gorgeous landscape of South West France and explores some of the issues facing an ex-pat family through their relationships and their experience of living and working in France.

 I divide my time between Lancashire and South West France.
 My husband Gary, tootles about on his tractor while I sit in the shade and allow my characters to shape their own destinies as I write.